London School of Jewish Studies: London School of Jewish Studies

 In 1998, the University of London announced that it would be terminating the "Associated Institute" status that the College and three other small institutions enjoyed.
 Jews' College was forced to seek an academic partner within the University in order to be able to continue its degree programmes.
 Without the freedom to determine its own curriculum and the financial security that came from student fee income, it became increasingly difficult for the College to survive in its previous form.
 Rabbinic training was also uneconomic as many students looked to the Torah centres of Israel and America for their education and the number of available rabbinic posts in the UK decreased.

 In 2002, the School of Oriental and African Studies (SOAS) decided to terminate its relationship with LSJS, which threatened the organisation's status.
 A small team of young community leaders and educators, led by the late Marc Weinberg, presented the then Chair of Council, Howard Stanton, with a proposal to use the human and financial resources available to refocus the School's activities and to secure its future as a hub of academic study and lifelong learning, catering to a wide spectrum of the community.

-Since then, under the leadership of Dr. Raphael Zarum and Dr. Tamra Wright, LSJS has welcomed hundreds of students to a range of academic courses and events.
-In addition to numerous community-focused offerings, more formal programs include:
+Since then, under the leadership of Rabbi Dr. Raphael Zarum and Joanne Greenaway, LSJS has welcomed hundreds of students to a range of adult education courses and events.
+In addition to numerous community-focused offerings, more formal programs include the following degree programs: The M.A. degree in Jewish Education with Middlesex University; and the BA (Hons) in Jewish Education, also in partnership with Middlesex University.

-The LSJS, as of 2012, offers a Semicha programme, in conjunction with the Judith Lady Montefiore College.
-The part-time programme is of four years' duration (38 study weeks per year; 16 lecture hours per week).
-The curriculum focuses on Halacha as standard; but the course also includes Tanakh, history and ethics, as well as practical community-directed subjects such as counselling, public speaking, life events, hazanut and teaching skills.

-LSJS also hosts The Montefiore Kollel, comprising an "intensive" one-year programme focused on in-depth Gemara study with emphasis on halachic applications.
-Applicants to the Semicha programme may be required to first spend one year in the Kollel.